IkramUdDoula/obsidian/Daily Notes/Tuesday, October 7th 2025.md

 ## Notes

-- Rafsan prioritization needed tomorrow
+- Rafsan
 	- https://chzggit001.be-brave.ag/devsel/l3-python-bebrave-taskforce/-/issues/70
 	- Chatroom/share tasks
 	- speech to text
+- A jubayer
+	-
 ## To Do Lists

 - [ ] ios app in review in app store